Deprecate, depreciate, self-deprecating

 Microsoft exerted control over developers by requiring changes to boot-up screens and deprecating Netscape’s ability to compete in browsers.
 [The Register]

-And although self-depreciating usually makes more sense than self-deprecating, the latter appears about 40 times as often.
-For example, these major publications use self-deprecating:
+And although self-depreciating would make as much literal sense as self-deprecating, the latter appears about 40 times as often.
+Here are a few examples:

 First, being self-deprecating always, always works.
 [Los Angeles Times]